day8/re-frame/docs/Interceptors.md

      (dissoc db key-to-delete)))
 ```

 Do you see it there?
-In the event destructuring!!!
+That `_` in the event destructuring!!!
 Almost mocking us with that
 passive aggressive, understated thing it has going on!!
 Co-workers
 have said I'm "being overly sensitive", perhaps even pixel-ist, but
 you can see it too, right?
 Of course you can.